ibm-cloud-docs/openwhisk/pkg_obstorage.md

 <br>

 **Sample use case:** With the `/whisk.system/cos-experimental` package, you can listen for changes to GPS street data stored in an {{site.data.keyword.cos_full_notm}} bucket.
-Then, when changes occur, you can trigger the automatic regeneration of a GPS map, so that users can have access to the latest street data for their GPS application.
+Then, when changes occur, you can trigger the automatic regeneration of a GPS map so that users can have access to the latest street data for their GPS application.

 ### (Experimental) Object Storage events source parameters
 {: #pkg_obstorage_ev_ch}